-The next step you are familiar with from Lab 7-read the images into IDL and use a logarithmic scaling to make the fainter and brighter parts of the image look nice on the 8-bit computer display.
+The next step is to read the images into a programming language (Python, Matlab, IDL, etc) and use a logarithmic scaling to make the fainter and brighter parts of the image look nice.
 However, it is important to first set the scale of the R, G and B images to the same linear brightness scale and then apply the same nonlinear scale identically for all three images.
 Here is how to do that.
-Regular font is used for IDL commands, and the equivalent Matlab commands are shown in italics.

-Adjust the R, G and B images to the same linear scale
+Adjust the R, G, and B Images to the Same Linear Scale